phpgt/config/README.md

-# Load configuration from ini files or environment variables.
+# Manage configuration with ini files and environment variables.

-Manage your project configuration by defining defaults, which are overridden by ini files, which are overridden by and exposed as environment variables.
+Manage your project configuration by defining defaults, that can be overridden by ini files and environment variables.

+Also provides functionality for generating ini files from the CLI.

 Documentation: https://php.gt/docs/config